Wondermondo 🢖 World 🢖 Wonders of North America 🢖 Wonders of the Caribbean 🢖 Wonders of Barbados

 Beautiful, 4.8 km long show cave with numerous stalactites and stalagmites.
 Tram runs through the cave.
 One of the entrances opens to Welchman Hall gully – a collapsed cave with a remnant of pristine forest.

 Approximately 1 km long cave.
 Possibly a part of Harrison’s Cave system.
-Contains nearly undisturbed cave ecosystem, with some endemic species.
+Contains a nearly undisturbed cave ecosystem, with some endemic species.

 A group of small but expressive blowholes along the Little Bay.
-Here near the sea have formed “swimming pools” – secluded basins of seawater that at calmer weather are safe to swim.
+Here near the sea have formed “swimming pools” – secluded basins of seawater that in calmer weather are safe to swim.
 Around these swimming pools in some places are small blowholes.